At a glance

 Presenter Benita Collings has recorded the highest number of Play School episodes – 401.
-Benita's story features in the National Museum's Eternity gallery, where the flower clock is on show.
+Benita's story features in the National Museum's Eternity gallery, where the Arched window is on show.

 For the first series, the set for the Australian show was copied from the British set, but it was soon revised and rebuilt.
-The new sets included three 'magic windows' – arch, round and square – and a 'flower clock'.
+The new sets included three 'magic windows' – Arched, Round and Square – and a Flower Clock.

 The clocks and windows were a key part of the Play School set until a major redesign in 1999.
-The windows, the rocket and flower clocks were donated to the National Museum and replaced with the slippery dip and Hickory Dickory Dock clocks, and later the train clock.
+The windows, the Rocket and Flower clocks were donated to the National Museum and replaced with the Slippery Slide and Hickory Dickory Dock clocks, and later the Train Clock.
 The windows are now an animated feature which include a diamond window.

 The Play School collection donated to the National Museum also includes drawings, a toy robot, cardboard car and program script.
 Dioramas used at the base of the clocks include a model of Mount Fuji, another snowy mountains scene and a pond.